October Health – 2025 Report

 Mental Health Impact

-- Cognitive difficulties, such as poor concentration and memory issues
+- Cognitive difficulties such as memory and concentration problems

 -

-- Strained relationships due to mood swings or lack of energy
+- Strained relationships due to mood swings or reduced social engagement

 Impact on the United Kingdom Economy